A group of students discussing something over a computer.

 At The Perry Initiative, we are committed to inspiring young women to be leaders in the exciting fields of Orthopaedic Surgery and Engineering.
 We advance our mission principally by running hands-on outreach programs across the country for women students in high school, college, and medical school.

-Summer CLSC provides rising Juniors and Seniors with disabilities the opportunity to test out college life while living on the University of Delaware campus for one week during the summer.
-Throughout the program students engage in a series of individualized job shadowing experiences, course sit-ins, and workshops.
-Following the week on campus, Summer CLSC staff collaborate with the student and his/her family and school support team to create and implement a post-secondary career/education plan.
+UDiscover provides rising Juniors and Seniors with disabilities the opportunity to test out college life and develop essential skills for adulthood while living on the University of Delaware campus for two weeks in July.
+Throughout the program, students engage in a series of individualized job shadowing experiences as well as workshops and hands-on learning experiences focused on college and career exploration, self-advocacy, and goal setting.

 Upward Bound Classic